sheilnaik/grocery-digital-coupons/README.md

 ## More Info

 ### What are grocery digital coupons?
-My local grocery stores - [Shoprite](http://www.shoprite.com) and [Stop and Shop](http://www.stopandshop.com/) - have a "digital coupons" feature, by which you can log onto their website and add "digital" coupons to your store loyalty card.
+My local grocery stores - [ShopRite](http://www.shoprite.com) and [Stop and Shop](http://www.stopandshop.com/) - have a "digital coupon" feature, by which you can log onto their website and add "digital" coupons to your store loyalty card.
 If you buy a product and the corresponding digital coupon is added to your loyalty card, you'll save some money upon checkout.

 ### So what's the problem?
 The problem is that the digital coupons have to be added manually.
 If you buy something and the coupon isn't present on your loyalty card at the time of checkout, you won't get the discount.